koshachy/kotlin-web-site/pages/docs/tutorials/testing/testing-using-junit.md

 ## Running a Test

-To run a test via IntelliJ IDEA use the gutter icons to execute it.
+To run a test via IntelliJ IDEA use the gutter icon to execute it.
 Also, you can run a test via the command-line interface using the `./gradlew` command.